Kofokore/Excel-Dashboard-Project-Analyzing-Call-Center-Performance/README.md

  .
 Review call distribution.
 Number of calls received by agents should be evenly distributed to avoid burnout and increase productivity

  .
 States that high volume calls come from should be the target audience for the next marketing campaign

+ .
+Agents with low successs rate should undergo more profession training in customer relationship and sales communication